-Our lovely Tess weighs in with some thoughts on how to keep your digital tone in check.
+Tess' tips on how to keep your digital tone in check

 Not only are emails, texts and social messages fast and convenient, but hiding behind a screen can be particularly comforting for the introvert hiding in all of us.
 This is especially true at times when the conversation to be had is a little uncomfortable in itself.